hashgraph/hedera-mirror-node/docs/design/integrate-reusable-services.md

   - TracerType
   - OpcodesProcessingResult
   - MirrorNodeEvmProperties

+Delete design docs and images related to stacked state frames design, which will be obsolete at this point.

 Apart from these classes, all unit tests related to them should also be removed.